Tom Paine: Before the Revolution

 The question was what was he going to do?
 One thing he was certain of.
 No more corset making or tax collecting.
 He needed a clean break and a new direction.

 When Tom began studying science it would have been impossible for him to ignore the writings of Benjamin Franklin.
-From the mid-1700's Ben had become the epitome of the self made man of the Enlightenment.
-He started out as a printer who ran away from an apprenticeship, became an author of popular essays (even today "A Letter To A Royal Academy", later renamed "Fart Proudly", remains a classic), and a writer of maxims and aphorism such as the immortal "The greatest monarch on the proudest throne is obliged to sit upon his own arse" and "Force shits upon reason's back".
+From the mid-1700's Ben had become the epitome of the self-made man of the Enlightenment.
+He started out as a printer who ran away from an apprenticeship and became an author of popular essays (one of which, "A Letter To A Royal Academy" and later renamed "Fart Proudly", remains a classic).
+But his greatest fame as a writer was for his maxims and aphorisms such as the immortal "The greatest monarch on the proudest throne is obliged to sit upon his own arse" and "Force shits upon reason's back".

 But it was Ben's fame as a scientist that propelled him to the world stage.
 When Tom left Lewes, Benjamin Franklin was literally the most famous man in the world.
-He was man who tamed lightening and developed the first more or less correct theory of electricity (although he guessed wrong about which was positive and which was negative).
-But in 1774, Benjamin had been living in London for nearly 18 years, serving as agent to Parliament for the American colonies.
+He was the man who tamed lightening and developed the first more or less correct theory of electricity (although he got things backwards regarding positive and negative).
+But in 1774, Benjamin had been living in London for nearly 18 years and serving as agent to Parliament for the American colonies.

 Tom, the unknown ex-excise man, former corset maker, and past snuff and tobacco dealer, asked for an appointment to meet the great man.
 Possibly, their mutual acquaintance with James Ferguson helped pave the way.
 In any case, Ben, always affable and generous, welcomed the younger man warmly.
 We don't know exactly what they said, but Ben must have been impressed and gave Tom a letter of introduction to his son-in-law, Richard Bache.
 Tom, Ben wrote, is an able and intelligent young man of good character.
 Perhaps his son-in-law would make him welcome in Philadelphia and even put him into touch with some people who might give him a job like a clerk or assistant tutor or surveyor.
 So Tom headed off to America.